SVAI/nf-qiagen/README.md

 Our approach involved the following steps:
 1. Cluster RNASeq expression data using PCA and t-SNE
 2. Identify the biology that differentiates the tumor types
-3. Create a network for each type, emphasizing the differences
+3. Create tumor type specific networks to visualize the differences
 4. Identify drugs that target molecules in networks

 ### Step 1: Cluster RNASeq expression data using PCA and t-SNE